Young Adult and Teen Narcissistic Personality Disorder Treatment

 Frequently Asked Questions About Teen Narcissistic Personality Disorder

-One of the somewhat surprising, ironic truths about teens with narcissistic personality disorder is the lofty perception they have of themselves often stems from underlying insecurities and lack of self-confidence.
+One of the somewhat surprising and ironic truths about narcissism in young adults and teens is that the lofty perception they have of themselves often stems from underlying insecurities and a lack of self-confidence.
 Therefore, talking with a therapist about their beliefs and thought patterns helps to illuminate the falsity of their thinking, which is the first step toward change.

 Other Youth Mental Health Topics You May Find Helpful…